socketio/socket.io-website/docs/categories/07-Migrations/migrating-from-3-to-4.md

 And finally, thanks to the awesome work of [KC Erb](https://github.com/KCErb), the `autoUnref` option was added.

-With `autoUnref` set to true (default: false), the Socket.IO client will allow the program to exit if there is no other active timer/socket in the event system:
+With `autoUnref` set to true (default: false), the Socket.IO client will allow the program to exit if there is no other active timer/TCP socket in the event system (even if the client is connected):

 ```js
 const socket = io({